elpete/CFMLVerbalExpressions/README.md

 * Ported from [VerbalExpressions](https://github.com/VerbalExpressions/JSVerbalExpressions)

-CFMLVerbalExpressions is a CFML library that helps to construct hard regular expressions;
+CFMLVerbalExpressions is a Lucee library that helps to construct hard regular expressions;

 ```cfc
 var regex = new VerbalExpression();